wigggles/Gosu-and-OpenGL/README.md

 # Gosu-and-OpenGL

-This was written as a sample of using Gosu for developing 3D software useing the OpenGl library.
+This was written as a sample of using Gosu for developing 3D software useing the OpenGL library.

 ### Requirements